OSINT Legal & Jurisdictional Framework

 The CFAA is the primary US statute governing unauthorized computer access.
 It criminalizes “intentionally access[ing] a computer without authorization or exceed[ing] authorized access.”

 Key ruling — hiQ Labs v.
 LinkedIn (9th Cir.
-2022): The Ninth Circuit held that scraping publicly accessible LinkedIn profile data — data visible without authentication — does not constitute unauthorized access under the CFAA.
+2022) [Fact]: The Ninth Circuit held that scraping publicly accessible LinkedIn profile data — data visible without authentication — does not constitute unauthorized access under the CFAA.
 The court reasoned that data on public-facing servers, accessible without a login, is not “protected” for CFAA purposes.
-This is the strongest judicial authority for the legality of scraping public-facing websites.
+This remains the strongest judicial authority for the CFAA legality of scraping public-facing websites — but note the outcome of the case as a whole: on remand the district court found (November 2022) that hiQ had breached LinkedIn’s User Agreement (ToS prohibiting scraping and fake profiles are enforceable as contract), and the parties then settled (December 2022) on a $500,000 stipulated judgment plus a permanent injunction barring hiQ from scraping LinkedIn.
+Takeaway: the public-data CFAA holding stands, but scraping a platform can still lose on breach-of-contract grounds.
+(Verify current status; consult counsel.)

 Remaining CFAA risks: